 on DEQ Hazardous Waste program’s roles and commitments.

 Would DEQ add staff to monitor paperwork and ensure generators are complying with hazardous waste rules?
 DEQ responded we do have the authority to add staff, but do not currently have the funding.
-DEQ is seeking program funding to support a half-time program analyst to assist with information and data needs, which the Oregon legislature already approved.
+DEQ is seeking program funding to support a half-time program analyst the Oregon Legislature already approved as a position, to assist with information and data needs.

 Can the same person perform both technical assistance and compliance roles even though the roles may inherently conflict?
 DEQ responded that, while technical assistance staff and compliance staff occasionally have a difference of opinion due to the nature of the roles, DEQ currently has some staff working in both roles.
 When that happens, staff working on site visits clarify their role with the business before going on a site.